 So, there you have it: a behind-the-scenes look at the finished book, some of its most unique details, and how they came to be.
 As of right now, I am tentatively planning on launching the book in early June.
 In the meantime, I hope you enjoyed this sneak peek, and I hope that you and your kids will love these special details as much as I do!

 For an insider look at the creation of the book's cover, check out my blog entitled The Train Rolls On Cover Reveal.
-To learn about the inspiration behind the story, read Inspiration For The Train Rolls On.
+For a behind-the-scenes look at how the first 3 spreads in the book evolved during the editing, illustration, and book design phases, read Behind The Scenes: The Evolution of The Train Rolls On.
+To learn about the inspiration behind the story, check out Inspiration For The Train Rolls On.
 Or, find out how I started writing children's books in the first place by reading My Road To Writing Children's Books.

 For more information about Illustrator Christina Wald, check out my Illustrator Spotlight article.